OpenChannelSSD/pblk-tools/doc/src/ocssd.rst

   make
   sudo make install

-Then use the following flags to setup a device with two luns:
+Then use the following flags to setup a device with four luns:

 .. code-block:: bash